Judean date palm: History

-When the Roman Empire invaded ancient Judea, thick forests of date palm up to 80 ft high and 7 mi wide covered the Jordan River valley from the Sea of Galilee in the north to the shores of the Dead Sea in the south.
-The tree so defined the local economy that the Roman emperor Vespasian celebrated the reconquest after the First Jewish Revolt (66–70 AD) by minting Judaea Capta coinage, a series of coins sometimes depicting Judaea as a mourning woman beneath a date palm.
+When the Roman Empire suppressed the Great Revolt, thick forests of date palm up to 80 ft high and 7 mi wide covered the Jordan River valley from the Sea of Galilee in the north to the shores of the Dead Sea in the south.
+The Roman emperor Vespasian celebrated the reconquest after the First Jewish Revolt (66–70 AD) by minting Judaea Capta coinage, a series of coins sometimes depicting Judaea as a mourning woman beneath a date palm.
 The palm tree can appear on the coin either in combination with the mourning woman, or without her.
 Andrea Moresino-Zipper contests that in the former case, it is the woman who symbolises the defeated Judaea and the towering, dominating palm stands for victorious Rome, while in the latter case the palm tree does represent Judaea.